A Sound Type System for Secure Currency Flow: The language

 \subsection{Syntax}

-The syntax of \TINYSOL{} is given in Figure~\ref{fig:syntax_tinysol}, where we use the notation $\mathop{\tilde\cdot}$ to denote (possibly empty) sequences of items.
-The set of \emph{values}, ranged over by $v$, is formed by the sets of integers $\mathbb{N}$, ranged over by $n$, booleans $\mathbb{B} = \SET{\TRUE, \FALSE}$, ranged over by $b$, and address names $\ANAMES$, ranged over by $X, Y$.
+The syntax of \TINYSOL{} is given in Figure~\ref{fig:syntax_tinysol}, where we use the notation $\mathop{\ \widetilde\cdot\ }$ to denote (possibly empty) sequences of items.
+The set of \emph{values}, ranged over by $v$, consists of the sets of integers $\mathbb{Z}$, ranged over by $n$, booleans $\mathbb{B} = \SET{\TRUE, \FALSE}$, ranged over by $b$, and address names $\ANAMES$, ranged over by $X, Y$.

 We introduce explicit declarations for fields $DF$, methods $DM$, and contracts $DC$.
-The latter also encompasses declarations of accounts: an \emph{account} is a contract that contains only the declarations of a special field \code{balance} and of a single special method \code{send()}, which does nothing and is used only for transferring funds to the account.
-By contrast, a contract usually contains other declarations of fields and methods.
-For the sake of simplicity, we make no syntactic distinction between an account and a contract but, for the purpose of distinguishing, we can assume that the set $\ANAMES$ is split into contract addresses and account addresses.
+The latter also includes account declarations: an \emph{account} is a contract that contains only the declarations of a special field \code{balance} and of a single special method \code{send()}, which does nothing and is used only to transfer funds to the account.
+In contrast, a contract usually contains other declarations of fields and methods.
+For simplicity, we make no syntactic distinction between an account and a contract, but, for the purpose of distinguishing, we can assume that the set $\ANAMES$ is divided into contract addresses and account addresses.

-We have four `magic' keywords in our syntax: \begin{itemize} \item \code{balance} (type \code{int}), a special field recording the current balance of the contract (or account).
+We have four `magic' keywords in our syntax: \begin{itemize} \item \code{balance}, a special integer field that records the current balance of the contract (or account).
 It can be read from, but not directly assigned to, except through method calls.
-This ensures that the total amount of currency `on-chain' remains constant during execution. \item \code{value} (type \code{int}), a special variable that is bound to the currency amount transferred with a method call. \item \code{sender} (type \code{address}), a special variable that is always bound to the address of the caller of a method. \item \code{this} (type \code{address}), a special variable that is always bound to the address of the contract containing the currently executing method. \end{itemize}
+This ensures that the total amount of currency `on-chain' remains constant during execution. \item \code{value}, a special integer variable that is bound to the currency amount transferred with a method call. \item \code{sender}, a special address variable that is always bound to the address of the caller of a method. \item \code{this}, a special address variable that is always bound to the address of the contract that contains the method that is currently executed. \end{itemize}

 The last three of these are local variables, and we collectively refer to them as `magic variables' $m \in \MVAR$.
-The declaration of variables and fields are very alike: the main difference is that variable bindings will be created at runtime (and with scoped visibility), hence we can let the initial assignment be an \emph{expression} $e$; whilst the initial assignment to fields must be \emph{values} $v$.
+The declaration of variables and fields are very similar: the main difference is that variable bindings will be created at runtime (and with scoped visibility).
+Hence we can let the initial assignment of a local variable be an \emph{expression} $e$; in contrast, the initial assignment to a field must be a \emph{value} $v$ (see the grammar for $\DEC F$ in Fig. \ref{fig:syntax_tinysol}).